emmettng/emmett.github.io/ml/bp.md

   - $a = a(x|W)$ , then $a^\prime=\frac{dt}{dx}$
     - I use 'at' instead of 'y', and use the notation ' $|$ ' instead of ' $;$ ', to remind myself that $W$ as the only trainable parameter of the model ($b$ is another actually), after training, it encoded the background knowledge of the context in which we collected our training samples.
   - $f = f(a_i),a_i \in at$, then $f^\prime=\frac{df}{da}$
-    f could be any differentiable function, and it is an element-wise operation on `a`.
+    f could be any differentiable function, and it is an elementwise operation on `a`.
   - $l=l(f,t)$, then $l^\prime=\frac{dl}{df}$
     $l$ is the loss function, a metric which give an scale value to represent difference between $l$ and $t$, $t$ is the target value, in supervised learning $t$ will be labels, either categorical label or real value for regression problem.
 In unsupervised learning, $t$ could be $x$ or some other value.